-- Call, write to, email or visit a friend or member of the family - Give a genuine compliment and acknowledge and thank the giver when you receive one. - Think about what your friends and family give or mean to you and tell them - Join a group (singing, craft, wellbeing) - Do something nice for a neighbour or stranger - Sponsor or raise money for a worthy charity - Create a positive playlist associated with happy memories, create artwork or photo album for a friend - Print out an inspirational poem and post it in town - Sign up as a blood or organ donor - Be kind to yourself
+Call, write to, email or visit a friend or member of the family

+Give a genuine compliment

+Think about what your friends and family give or mean to you - and tell them

+Join a group (singing, craft, wellbeing)

+Do something nice for a stranger

+Donate to a worthy charity

+Create a mix CD, artwork or photo album for a friend

+Print out an inspirational poem and post it in town

+Sign up as an organ donor

+Be kind to yourself

+"If we change within, our outer life will change also" Jean Shinoda Bolen

-It's never too late to talk!!
+It's never too late to talk

 Understanding your reactions to the abnormal situation you have been in is the first step towards starting to take back control and finding someone to talk to.
-Many people who have experienced sexual violence do not feel they can talk to their family or friends about what happened or how it has affected their thoughts, but this does not mean you are alone.
+Many survivors do not feel they can talk to their family or friends about what happened or how it has affected their thoughts, but this does not mean you are alone.

-Having a supportive network around you, finding someone to talk to who you trust and will listen - will help the healing (see useful helpline numbers on page 2).
+Having a supportive network around you, finding someone to talk to who you trust and will listen - will help the healing.

-Other support networks - where else could you go for help if you wanted to?
+Other support networks

+Where else could you go for help if you wanted to?
 Other ways to get support could be:

 - Talking to a trusted friend or family member.
-Choose this person carefully: do you trust them enough; will they show you kindness and try to understand you?
-Make sure you choose the right person for the job! - Online survivors' groups and forums. - Sexual violence survivors' meetings/groups. - Learn a new skill in a new environment. - Counselling, through the NHS via your GP, or via a specialist service. - Medication such as anti-depressants consult your GP.
+Choose this person carefully: do you trust them enough, will they show you kindness and try to understand you? - Online survivors groups and survivor groups - Sexual violence survivors' meetings/survivors - Learn a new skill in a new environment - Counselling, through the NHS via your GP, or via a specialist service - Medication such as anti-depressants consult your GP